 “I wish we had time for Anne Frank’s museum!”
 I told Victor as we were heading back to the airport, “I want to see the tulip fields.
 I want to… I want to come back…-

-And come back we did in 2018, and had a great time in Amsterdam, The Hague, Leiden, Delft, Rotterdam, and Haarlem.
-Every new beautiful sight I saw, every delicious meal we ate, every fascinating museum we visited, I was silently apologizing to Netherlands and hoping I have been forgiven.
+And come back we did in 2018 and had a great time in Amsterdam, The Hague, Leiden, Delft, Rotterdam, and Haarlem.
+Every new beautiful sight we saw, every delicious meal we ate, every fascinating museum we visited, I was silently apologizing to the Netherlands and hoping I have been forgiven.

 Next day, the captain begrudgingly nodded at us.
 “We’ll sail.”
 He said, “But we won’t go far.
 Not far enough to see the penguin islands.”
 Hiding my disappointment, I handed over the money.
 The most attractive part of this trip was being able to disembark on one of the penguin islands and see the penguins up close.
 Trying to maintain being cheerful in this cold, desolate, penguin-less place was becoming harder and harder.
 The ship rocked on the waves and I spent the whole ride hoping the Dramamine I took for motion sickness would hold me through the ride.
 The sky was grey and the islands we did see were covered in fog.
 We did see some “penguin-like” birds and I took way too many pictures of them, trying to pretend this was a viable substitution for the Magellanic, Gentoo, and King penguins we would never get to see.

 Once we got off the boat and I realized that the entire reason for flying to and from Ushuaia has been completely ruined by the weather, I allowed myself to sulk for a minute.
 “We shouldn’t have come here.”
 I thought.
 “We could have spent more time somewhere else or added a different place to the itinerary.
 We have so few travel days and we just squandered two of them.”